Byron1z/configure-ad-B1z/README.md

   <img src="https://i.imgur.com/xpUQSkV.png" height="100%" width="100%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-  Troubleshooting❗
+  <h4>Troubleshooting❗</h4>

   During the lab, I had trouble saving Client-1's DNS settings to point to DC-1's Private IP Address.
 Here's what to do if this error appears in Azure VMs.

   <img src="https://i.imgur.com/2DaMFi8.png" height="90%" width="90%" alt="Disk Sanitization Steps"/>

-  To solve this issue, verify the Network Security Group (NSG) Rules: Make sure that any Network Security Group (NSG) rules permit traffic on Port 53 (DNS) from Client-1 to DC-1.
+  To resolve this issue, verify the Network Security Group (NSG) Rules: Ensure that any Network Security Group (NSG) rules permit traffic on Port 53 (DNS) from Client-1 to DC-1.

   If traffic is restricted, Client-1 won’t be able to resolve the domain through DC-1.